LIP-Computing/tutorials/README.md

-# tutorials
+# Tutorials

-Repository hosting several tutorials
+Repository hosting several tutorials, the index is show next:

+* Infrastructure as Code (IaC) - with terraform and ansible
+* Openstack CLI
+* Big Data